 C. Real leaders transform crisis into new opportunities for leading.

-Leaders who handle crisis the right way receives grace from God.
+Leaders who handle the crisis the right way receives grace from God.
 God’s presence will always be with them.
 Consider the following.

 A. God assured Paul of divine protection